 - These 3 types of cataracts cover 99% of the cataracts that you will see in clinic: nuclear sclerosis (NS), cortical spoking (CS), and posterior subcapsular (PSC).

 - Each cataract subtype is graded depending upon its severity by WHO criteria.

-- Indications for surgery include: 20/40 vision or worse (varies by institution), symptoms such as glare/halo/photosensitivity.
+- Indications for surgery include: 20/40 vision or worse (varies by institution) and symptoms such as glare/halo/photosensitivity.

-- Complication rates in training programs are high!
+- Complication rates in training programs are higher than average.
 Knowing how to grade cataracts will ensure that the surgery you are planning is worth the risk.

 - Thylefors B, Chylack LT, Konyama K et al. A simplified cataract grading system.
 Ophthalmic Epidemiology 2002